galborabia/varonis_hw/README.md

     * Changing the repository from public to private, can affect all the users/projects that use the repository.
 After changing the repository to private users without proper permissions to the project won't be able to access the project.
     * To relevant file for this misconfiguration is -
       * misconfiguration_public_repo.py
-      * To be able to run this script you need to create environment variable GITHUB_TOKEN with mu token.
+      * To be able to run this script you need to create twi environment variables:
+        * REPO_NAME - repository full id, example - "galborabia/varonis_hw"
+        * GITHUB_TOKEN - token with permissions to the relevant repo (including write permissions of webhooks)

 * screenshot